 - Represented a multibillion-dollar financial institution in an internal investigation and subsequent SEC investigation stemming from allegations that the bank had fraudulently overstated the value of its loan portfolio to investors and regulators.

 - Represented a law firm in Stifel, Nicolaus & Co. v.
 Lac du Flambeau Band of Lake Superior Chippewa Indians, 807 F.3d 184 (7th Cir.
 2015), a case involving the issuance of Native American gaming revenue bonds.
-This work included litigating issues related to tribal jurisdiction, exhaustion, sovereign immunity, and the Indian Gaming Regulatory Act simultaneously in federal, state, and tribal courts.
-The matter was tried in state court in a trial to the court (two weeks) before it was settled during a jury trial (scheduled for ten weeks).
+This work included litigating issues related to tribal jurisdiction, exhaustion, sovereign immunity and the Indian Gaming Regulatory Act simultaneously in federal, state and tribal courts.
+The matter was tried in state court in a trial to the court (two weeks) before it was settled during a jury trial (scheduled for 10 weeks).

 - Represented Albert Trostel & Sons in Albert Trostel & Sons Co. v.
 Notz, 679 F.3d 627 (7th Cir.
 2012), on an appeal from an appraisal action brought by a dissenting minority shareholder.
 The Seventh Circuit affirmed the district court’s judgment in favor of Albert Trostel & Sons.

-- State Bar of Wisconsin, Appellate Practice Section, board member
+- State Bar of Wisconsin, Appellate Practice Section, immediate past chair

 - Wisconsin Appellate Law, co-editor and author (wiappellatelaw.com)

 - Professional Liability Litigation Committee of the ABA’s Section of Litigation, member